Illinois man convicted of giving son rifle he used to kill 4

 #Illinois #man #convicted #giving #son #rifle #kill

-An Illinois man faces up to three years in prison after being convicted of illegally giving his son an assault-style rifle he later used to shoot and kill four folks in 2018 at a Waffle House in Tennessee
+An Illinois man faces as much as three years in jail after being convicted of illegally giving his son an assault-style rifle he later used to shoot and kill four people in 2018 at a Waffle House in Tennessee

 ByThe Associated Press